kyma-project/cli/README.md

 ### Windows

-To install Kyma CLI on Windows, download the [binary](https://github.com/kyma-project/cli/releases) and adjust your PATH.
+To install Kyma CLI on Windows, download and unzip the [artifact](https://github.com/kyma-project/cli/releases), and adjust your PATH.

 ## Usage